English Language Learner Program (ELL)

 ELP Assessment: Massachusetts English Proficiency Assessment

-Note: When the Massachusetts Department of Elementary and Secondary Education becomes a WIDA state, it will use the WIDA English Language Proficiency Standards and WIDA Access for its ELP standards and assessments.
+Note: The Massachusetts Department of Elementary and Secondary Education uses the WIDA English Language Proficiency Standards and WIDA Access for its ELP standards and assessments.

 The following documents offer information about ELL instruction:

 ELL Accommodations: See Participation Requirements for more information.